wyasyn/attendance-system/report.md

 ## 2. Statement of the Problem

 The Attendance Management System addresses the challenges faced by educational institutions in efficiently managing student attendance records.
 Manual tracking of attendance is often time-consuming and prone to errors.
 This system automates the attendance recording process through QR code scanning and a user-friendly interface, ensuring accurate tracking of student presence.
-The attendace feature enhances communication by allowing students to check their attendance records, while administrators can generate detailed attendance reports, streamlining overall attendance management.
+The attendance feature enhances communication by allowing students to check their attendance records, while administrators can generate detailed attendance reports, streamlining overall attendance management.

 ## 3. Tools Used

 - **Frontend**: HTML, CSS, JavaScript, Bootstrap
 - **Backend**: Flask
 - **Database**: SQLite
-- **QR Code Generation**: qrcode library
+- **QR Code Generation**: qr-code library
 - **PDF Generation**: xhtml2pdf library

 ## 4. Design